usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 non-overlapping steps is typical for generating PTT and session events: IAT, duration, IAT, duration, and so on.

-The ``ns3::McpttPusherOrchestrator`` is a base class to the ``ns3::McpttPusherOrchestratorSimple``, ``ns3::McpttPusherOrchestratorCdf``, ``ns3::McpttPusherOrchestratorSessionCdf``, and
+The ``ns3::McpttPusherOrchestratorInterface`` is a base class to the ``ns3::McpttPusherOrchestrator``, ``ns3::McpttPusherOrchestratorSpurtCdf``, ``ns3::McpttPusherOrchestratorSessionCdf``, and
 ``ns3::McpttPusherOrchestratorContention``.
 The class
-``ns3::McpttPusherOrchestratorSimple`` simply selects a random pusher from the set of pushers being orchestrated and uses two instances of an ``ns3::RandomVariableStream``.
+``ns3::McpttPusherOrchestrator`` simply selects a random pusher from the set of pushers being orchestrated and uses two instances of an ``ns3::RandomVariableStream``.
 One for deciding push durations and another for deciding the IAT of push events.
-The ``ns3::McpttPusherOrchestratorCdf`` is a wrapper around the ``ns3::McpttPusherOrchestratorSimple`` class that initializes the random variables used by ``ns3::McpttPusherOrchestratorSimple`` to match CDFS from the call logs based on the activity factor that was provided.
+The ``ns3::McpttPusherOrchestratorSpurtCdf`` is a wrapper around the ``ns3::McpttPusherOrchestrator`` class that initializes the random variables used by ``ns3::McpttPusherOrchestrator`` to match CDFs from the call logs based on the activity factor that was provided.
 The ``ns3::McpttPusherOrchestratorSessionCdf`` class is a decorator that simply starts and stops an underlying orchestrator to create sessions based on the CDFs from the call log and the activity factor set by the user.